gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 So, what does this pattern look like in practice?

-Code examples of this little pattern can be found in a github repo that the author made for this idea, called [glow](https://github.com/samuell/glow), but let's have a look at the code examples here in the post as well:
+Code examples of this little pattern can be found in a GitHub repo that the author made for this idea, called [glow](https://github.com/samuell/glow), but let's have a look at the code examples here in the post as well:

 #### An example component